SpaceManiac/HamSandwich/README.md

 ### Manual publishing

-Delete the `build/install/` folder, build again, then zip and upload that folder to publish a copy for your platform.
+Delete the `build/install/` folder, run `make install`, then zip and upload that folder's contents to publish a copy for your platform.
 Emscripten builds go to `build/webroot/`.